 Yukon-Charley Rivers covers 2.5 million acres in eastern Interior Alaska.
-It is flanked to the north and northwest by the Brooks Range and to the southwest by the Alaska Range.
+It is flanked to the north and northwest by the Yukon Flats and to the southwest by the Charley River headwaters.
 The climate of the interior area between these two mountain ranges is generally classified as sub-arctic, with exceptionally cold winters, relatively warm summers, low annual precipitation, and generally high winds.

-The elevational range of the preserve (600 to 6,000+ feet) produces local variations in weather and climate.
-Above timberline, at about 3,000 to 3,500 feet, the climate is generally classified as arctic with cooler summers, warmer winters (due to prevailing cold air inversions), heavier precipitation and increased winds, compared to the sub-arctic landscape below and within timberline.
+The elevational range of the preserve (600 to 6,000+ feet) produces local variations in weather and climate, typical of an interior climate.
+Higher elevations experience warmer winters (due to cold air inversions), cooler summers, heavier precipitation, and higher winds compared to the sub-arctic landscape below timberline.

 Autumn: The transition from summer to winter is rapid.
 Peak fall colors occur in the high country in late August and by mid September, most aspens and birches have turned golden.
 Ice begins flowing in the Yukon River in late October, with freeze-up usually by mid-November.

 Winter: Lasting from October to March, winter is arguably the dominant season.
 Temperatures of -50F or lower are normal during cold spells.
 Fortunately, winter winds are usually light, but when high pressure centers occur, winds may be from 15 to 40 miles per hour for days at a time.
 The desert-like Interior Alaska is not known for heavy snowfall as snow depths over two feet are uncommon.
 The short days of late December will have only about 6 hours of daylight and twilight combined.